elastic/geneve/docs/getting_started.md

 The data generation process uses this analogy: generated data flows from source to sink.

-To generate data is then necessary to define:
+To generate data it is then necessary to define:

 * `source`: what data is generated, eg. data model
 * `sink`: where data is sent to, eg. ES index
 * `flow`: how data is transmitted, eg. how fast or how much?
 * `schema`: fields definition, eg. ECS 8.2.0

 Each of the above is handled by its own REST API endpoint.
-An arbitray number of sources, sinks, flows and schemas can be defined on the same server.
+An arbitrary number of sources, sinks, flows and schemas can be defined on the same server.